 The Monitoring Board consists of capital markets authorities responsible for setting the form and content of financial reporting.
 Through the Monitoring Board, securities regulators that allow or require the use of IFRS in their jurisdictions will be able to more effectively carry out their mandates regarding investor protection, market integrity, and capital formation.

-The current members of the Monitoring Board are representatives of the Board and the Emerging Markets Committee of the International Organization of Securities Commissions (IOSCO), the European Commission (EC), Financial Services Agency of Japan (JFSA), US Securities and Exchange Commission (SEC), Brazilian Securities Commission (CVM), and Financial Services Commission of Korea (FSC).
+The current members of the Monitoring Board are representatives of the Board and the Growth and Emerging Markets Committee of the International Organization of Securities Commissions (IOSCO), the European Commission (EC), Financial Services Agency of Japan (JFSA), US Securities and Exchange Commission (SEC), Brazilian Securities Commission (CVM), and Financial Services Commission of Korea (FSC).
 The Basel Committee on Banking Supervision participates in the Monitoring Board as an observer.

 The Monitoring Board is currently chaired by Masamichi Kono, who is the Vice Minister for International Affairs of the JFSA.